 If a workplace incident results in an injury, or could have caused a serious injury, both employers and WorkSafeBC have certain responsibilities.
-Incident investigations help identify root causes and hazards, while finding ways to prevent similar incidents from happening in the future.
+Incident investigations help identify the cause and hazards, while finding ways to prevent similar incidents from happening in the future.

 Two different investigations may take place after an incident occurs: one that the employer conducts and one that WorkSafeBC conducts.

-- Employers are responsible for conducting investigations related to incidents that happen in their workplaces.
+- Employers are responsible for conducting investigations related to incidents that happen in their workplaces and submitting employer incident investigation reports (EIIRs) to WorkSafeBC.

 - Depending on the incident and how serious it is, employers may also need to immediately report the incident to WorkSafeBC.